zyztek/bolt.diy/README.md

 - **Attach images to prompts** for better contextual understanding.
 - **Integrated terminal** to view output of LLM-run commands.
 - **Revert code to earlier versions** for easier debugging and quicker changes.
-- **Download projects as ZIP** for easy portabilitr Sync to a folder on the host.
+- **Download projects as ZIP** for easy portability Sync to a folder on the host.
 - **Integration-ready Docker support** for a hassle-free setup.
 - **Deploy** directly to **Netlify**